 Job Costing Software for Small Contractors

-You finished the job.
-The client paid the invoice.
-The crew moved to the next project.
-Your bank account looks fine.
+You finished the job, the client paid the invoice, the crew moved on to the next project, and your bank account looks fine.
+On paper, it was a win.

-By the end of this guide, you will know how to track estimated cost, actual cost, purchase orders, bills, invoices, labor, change orders, and profit by job without relying on memory, spreadsheets, or scattered paperwork.
+This is the exact gap that job costing software closes for small contractors.
+By the end of this guide, you will know how to track estimated cost, actual cost, purchase orders, bills, invoices, labor, change orders, and profit by job, without leaning on memory, scattered spreadsheets, or a shoebox of receipts.

 Why small contractors lose profit after the estimate is approved